oasis-open/odata-rapid/docs/rsdl/rapid-rsdl-capabilities.md

 ### Read Options

 The `READ` capability can be further refined to specify the specific read capabilities that are supported.
 If no curly braces follow the `READ` capability then a default set of capabilities is assumed.
-If empty curly braces follow the `READ` capability then the value can be read, but not of the read capabilities are supported.
+If empty curly braces follow the `READ` capability then the value can be read, but none of the read options are supported.

 #### Expand Option

-The `expand` option specifies that reference properties within the referenced type can be expanded.
+The `expand` option within the `READ` capability specifies that reference properties within the referenced type can be expanded.

 ```rsdl
 service {